Viewing a property

 What happens when I want to move out of the property?

-Around three months prior to your fixed term tenancy expiring, we will contact you to see whether or not you are looking to renew the fixed term tenancy for a further period.
+Prior to your fixed term tenancy expiring, we will contact you to see whether or not you are looking to renew the fixed term tenancy for a further period.